Importing from Keep It

 1. Use the Add to pop-up to choose whether to add the imported files to the top-level, or a list with the name of your choice

-2. Select Convert text files to notes if you want rich and plain text to become editable notes in Scrappy
+2. Select Convert text files to notes if you want rich and plain text files to become editable notes in Scrappy

 3. Click Import